 - Getting Crap Past the Radar: The lyrics for "Kiss The Stars":

 - Gorgeous Period Dress: Dons a feathery, 1920s-style ball gown for a few scenes in the "Gravity" video.
+She also has a '20s Bob Haircut for those scenes.

 - Grief Song: Pixie has stated that "Nothing Compares" is meant to be this.